maastrichtlawtech/awesome-legal-nlp/summaries/chalkidis2018deep.md

 ### C. Information retrieval

 This section discusses seven papers that address the retrieval of relevant excerpts of text with respect to a particular query.
 The majority of the papers address the **legal question answering task** of the Competition on Legal Information Extraction/ Entailment (COLIEE) from 2014 to 2017.
 Particularly, the competition focuses on two aspects related to a binary (yes/no) question answering as follows:
-  - Phase one of the legal question answering task involves reading a question Q and extract the legal articles of the Civil Code that are relevant to the question.
+  - Phase 1: reading a question Q and extract the legal articles of the Civil Code that are relevant to the question.
-  - In phase two the systems should return a yes or no answer if the retrieved articles from phase one entail or not the question Q.
+  - Phase 2: returning a yes or no answer if the retrieved articles from phase one entail or not the question Q.

 #### A convolutional neural network in legal question answering (Kim et al., 2015)